 Funding Circle works with a number of financial intermediaries who arrange finance for their business clients.
 These include but are not limited to commercial finance brokers, mortgage brokers, accountants and other introducers.
-If you would like to register as a finance broker for Funding Circle please visit our broker registration page or download an information pack.Register as a Broker
+If you would like to register as an introducer for Funding Circle please visit our introducer registration page or download our guide for more information.Register as an introducer

 After more information or want join the intermediary mailing list?
 Email us at email@example.com